jackhenryellis/asdcoin/README.md

 ### Puzzle 4
-A series of hexadecimal values can be found on the lower right portion of the coin
+A series of hexadecimal values can be found in the lower right portion of the [tails side of the coin](https://www.asd.gov.au/sites/default/files/2022-09/ASD-50-SIDE-A-Hires.jpg)
 ```
 E3B
 8287D4